Banner: What's in demand?

 Health care

-Employment in health care rose by 62,000 jobs in May, higher than the average monthly gain of 44,000 over the prior 12 months.
-Most of the new jobs were in ambulatory health care services, hospitals, and nursing and residential care facilities.
+Employment in health care rose by 55,000 jobs in July, higher than the average monthly gain of 42,000 over the prior 12 months.
+Most of the new jobs were in ambulatory health care services, and hospitals.

 While most healthcare provider jobs require specific training, licenses, or certifications, you can get started as a certified nursing assistant with a few months of training (find a certified nursing assistant training program in your area; they generally last from 4 to 12 weeks).
 Other openings for people new to health care are in customer service positions or administrative jobs at all levels.